 But wait a minute; you’ve paid your child support this month and on time like you have every other payment.

 With all the money you are paying for child support, why are you being asked to provide additional support to cover these other expenses?

 It begs the question, what does child support cover?

-Obviously the laws determining what child expenses are not included in the direct child support vary by state, but in general, extracurricular activities, uninsured medical expenses and educational expenses are NOT included in the basic child support amount unless specifically included in a settlement agreement, according to Cordell & Cordell partner Spencer Williams.
+Obviously the laws determining what child expenses are not included in the direct child support vary by state.
+It is a good idea to familiarize yourself with the specific child custody laws in your state as much as possible.
+In general, extracurricular activities, uninsured medical expenses and educational expenses are NOT included in the basic child support amount unless specifically included in a settlement agreement, according to Cordell & Cordell partner Spencer Williams.

 He said child support generally covers food, clothing and shelter-type expenses.

 How Much Should You Be Paying?

 But when you’re asked to cover expenses you think child support should be covering, you need to think of child support differently, said Michigan Divorce Lawyer Jennifer Paine, another Cordell & Cordell men’s divorce attorney.

 “Parents tend to think about child support as a one-way street: I pay support to you for our children, and you are responsible for using that money to support our children,” Paine said.
 “Most state child support schemes, however, calculate child support as a two-way street: you pay support to me and I to you, and we pool the support and each take a share.”

 While your child support payments are generally a set amount, the calculations used to reach that amount are largely guesstimates of the amount of support a child needs to needs to sustain a standard of living near the marital standard of living, according to Paine.